zotonic/zotonic/doc/manuals/modules/structure.rst

 .........

 This directory contains files with :ref:`dispatch rules
 <manual-dispatch>`.
-You can name your files like you want, though
+You can name your files however you want, just
 don't give them the extension ``.erl``, because then the Makefile will try to compile them.